msimonborg/trumpcare-tracker/README.md

 ## Usage

-Set the following environment variables
+Register your app with Twitter and set the following environment variables corresponding to your Twitter keys
 ```
 TCT_CONSUMER_KEY
 TCT_CONSUMER_SECRET